 If you know me, you may know that I am a huge Disney nerd, and one of my goals is to visit all of the Disney Parks around the world.
 I had already added Disneyland in Anaheim, California, Walt Disney World in Florida and Tokyo Disneyland.
 While I was living in Germany a few friends and I executed an epic turn around trip to Disneyland Paris and I got to add my 4th Disney Park to my list.
-The drive from Stuttgart is about six hours but it was a beautiful drive through the French countryside, especially the area that boarders Germany know as Alsace.
-My friend commented, “No wonder France and Germany have been fighting over this area for so long.
+The drive from Stuttgart is about six hours but it was a beautiful drive through the French countryside, especially the area that boarders Germany know as Alsace. y friend commented, “No wonder France and Germany have been fighting over this area for so long.
 It’s awesome.”

 Discoveryland is similar to the Tomorrowland you’re probably used to.
 I’m not sure why they changed the name as all the other lands were the same as the US parks.
 The first ride we went on was Space Mountain: Mission 2.
 The building has the same basic structure every other Space Mountain but this one is kinda steampunk, with the Nautilus parked out front.
 Mission 2 = way better than original.
-There was a loop!
+There was a *freaking* loop!
 And I’m pretty sure it went much faster than 28 mph like the one in California.
 We hit Star Tours and Buzz Lightyear Laser Blast (cuz Astro Blasters is too American I guess) and they were exactly the same as home.
 The only difference was at Star Tours captain spoke French.
 But the video – which was the original 80’s version not the updated 3D – was in English.
 There was also Captain EO, but we chose to skip that one.

 I was most excited to see Alice’s Curious Labyrinth, because it is unique to Paris but also because Alice in Wonderland is my favorite Disney movie.
 While it wasn’t exactly the hedge maze I had envisioned, it was still really cool.
 When you enter the maze you are offered several choices on your path to the other side, and it’s a lot harder that I thought it would be.
-Most of the characters make an appearance throughout.
+Most of the characters make an appearance throughout the maze.

 Big Thunder Mountain is also a part of Frontierland.
 At home in Anaheim, Big Thunder is one of my favorite attractions.
 In Paris, it is so much better.
 It went faster, and had a better track.
 I regret not riding it a second time.
 Out of the Paris originals I would say that Phantom Manor and Thunder were my favorite attractions.
 When we came out of the ride the sky had cleared up and it was actually sunny.
 I was able to capture this amazing shot of the mountain.